canonical/launchpad-manual/docs/user/reference/bug-tracker-api/bug-statuses.rst

 -  ``Incomplete``: the bug report is incomplete and needs more information before it can be triaged.
 Bugs in this state are considered for :ref:`expiry <bug-expiry>`.
--  ``Invalid:`` the report describes the software's normal behaviour, or is unsuitable for any other reason.
+-  ``Invalid``: the report describes the software's normal behavior, or is unsuitable for any other reason.
 -  ``Confirmed:`` a member of the community other than the original reporter believes that this report describes a genuine bug in enough